Wind-WindKids/winding/samples/storycats/winding.md

 Ariane de Félicie
 Glittering green head and underparts, bronzy to rufous brown undertail, slightly curved and medium-sized bill with red lower mandible, and forked blue tail, brown belly.
 Fairly common and very territorial small hummingbird.
 Usually in forest edges, second growth woodland, and gardens.
 Flight call a trill; song a slow, high-pitched four-note “e-ri-caa.”
 Which is a suitable song for a bird named Ariadne.

+@aria.storybird:
+Hummingbird form but made of words, letters, and math: shimmering green head and shoulders, Content: I'm a storybird.
+I'm a hummingbird.
+I am Ariadne, a²+b²=c². e-ri-caa.

 @aria.storycat:
-Cat form but made of words, letters, and math: shimmering green head and shoulders, Content: I'm a storycat.
+Cat form but made of words, faint borders, letters, and math: shimmering green head and shoulders, —only clean, airy color.
+Content: I'm a storycat.
 I'm a cat.
-I'm a hummingbird.
-I am Ariadne, the hummingbird of Ariane de Félicie. a²+b²=c². meow. e-ri-caa.
+I am Ariadne, a²+b²=c². meow. e-ri-caa.
+There Was Aria.
+Story.
+Storycat.
+Once upon a time, there was a puss.
+It was a very social cat.
+It could read and write.
+A storycat is more than a cat.

 @aria.cat.colorful:
 Cat form mapped from Ariane de Félicie, fully luminous: emerald and turquoise iridescence across back and head, **bronzy-gold belly** glowing softly.
 Jewel-tone blues in the tail tip; fur with no blacks or heavy browns—only clean, airy color with a gentle shimmer.
 Sun catches micro-highlights so she reads radiant in the garden light.

 @aria.cat.brown:
 Cat form mapped from Ariane de Félicie: shimmering green head and shoulders, warm brown belly, bronzy-to-rufous undertail.
-Slightly curved “red” blush at the lower muzzle, and a long tail finishing in deep blue, subtly forked.
+Slightly curved “red” blush at the lower muzzle, and a long tail finishing in deep blue.
 Small, alert, a touch territorial—quick eyes and poised paws.

+@Trish:
+Orange tabby, storybook-realistic — warm marmalade coat with soft mackerel stripes, white chin/paws, bright amber eyes.
+Playful and sure-footed, friendly and steady—the grounded one of the trio.

+@Windy:
+Gray tabby with soft fur, bright green eyes, and a playful spirit.
+Loves to chase butterflies and nap in the sun.

+@Trixy:
+A playful orange cat with a bright personality, always ready for an adventure.

 --
 storycats_intro: landscape-orientation